david-m-murray-1/Arduino-Due-Guitar-Pedal/README.md

 48 kHz sampling rate.
 Dynamically scaled (RMS scaling dynamic range compression), logarithmic output (dB).
 Circularly buffered.

+To use this code, refer to: http://www.cloud-rocket.com/2014/05/programming-arduino-due-atmel-studio-asf/ to compile the sketch with its libraries.

 True bypass with 3PDT switch and LED bypass indicator.

 TODO: Sine tables for effects to get rid of sine computation during play